 The Philippines is slowly ageing.
-In a little over a decade, the country’s elderly will comprise at least 7 percent of the total population.
-This rising tide may pose some substantial burden on the country’s resources.
-Nonetheless, the same economic and demographic forces that will eventually lead to population ageing may also provide potentials for economic growth.
-This paper documents the country’s historical experience of the demographic dividend using new National Transfer Account time-series estimates for the Philippines.
-These estimates also reflect how the interaction between public policy and population ageing may affect household welfare and fiscal balance in the foreseeable future.
+In a little over a decade, the country’s elderly will comprise at least seven percent of the total population.
+This rising tide may pose some substantial burden to the country’s resources.
+But the same economic and demographic forces that will eventually lead to population ageing also provide potentials for economic growth.
+This paper documents the country’s historical experience of this so-called demographic dividend using new National Transfer Account time-series estimates for the Philippines.
+The estimates are used to simulate how the interaction between public policy and population ageing may affect household welfare and fiscal balance in the foreseeable future.

 - Angara, Sonny.
 2019.
 Demography is not destiny.
 Manila Bulletin.

 - Angara, Sonny.
 2019.
 Demography is not destiny.
 Panay News.